miu200521358/pmx_dressup/archive/Readme_en.txt

 　　- The following actions are permitted within the scope of the original model's terms and conditions.

-　　- Adjustment or modification of costumes
+　　- Adjustment or modification of models
-　　　 - In the case of distributed models, please make sure that the terms of use allow for costume alterations.
+　　　 - In the case of distributed models, please make sure that the terms of use allow for alterations.
 　　- Posting videos of models on video-sharing sites, SNS, etc.
 　　　 - Posting of models with costume settings created in progress is also acceptable.
 　　　 - However, if the original model's terms and conditions stipulate posting locations, age restrictions, etc., models created with physics settings using this tool will also be subject to those terms and conditions.
-　　- Distribution of models with costume settings to an unspecified number of people
+　　- Distribution of models to an unspecified number of people
-　　　 - Only models that you have made yourself or models that you are allowed to distribute to an unspecified number of people.
+　　　 - Only self-made models or models for which distribution to an unspecified number of people is permitted.

 　Prohibited items

 　　- Please refrain from the following acts regarding this tool and generated models

 　　- Actions that are outside the scope of the rules of the original model.
-　　- Any remarks that are completely self-made.
+　　- Complete self-made statement.
 　　- Actions that may cause inconvenience to the rights holders.
 　　- Actions that are intended to defame or slander others (regardless of whether they are two-dimensional or three-dimensional).